musmansyed94/Xeneta_framework/README.md

 ## Step 4: Run SQL scripts to create views and functions

 After loading the CSV file, run the SQL files that create the views and helper functions used by the API.
-This ensures views like `v_latest_departures`, `v_weekly_capacity`, and the function `weeks_between()` are available.
+This ensures that views like `v_latest_departures`, `v_weekly_capacity`, and the function `weeks_between()` are properly created.
+Please update the below path accordingly.

 From inside `psql`: